Shekaripuram: Festivals

 The Chariot (Theru) Festival occurs during the month of May.
 This is not to be confused with the Kalpathy Ratholsavam, which occurs separately during the month of November.

-A major Mahakumbabishekam festival is held every 12 years in the village, the last one being held in May 2007 at the Lakshminarayan Temple.
+A major Mahakumbabishekam festival is held every 12 years in the village, the last one being held in May 2007 at the Lakshminarayan Temple.V.
+R. Krishna Iyer (1915–2014) one of India's most influential judges, jurists, and legal reformers was born in this village.